 The cornea in primary care

-See separate article Examination of the Eye for more detail about how to perform these assessments.
+See separate Examination of the Eye article.

-- Test the visual acuity of both eyes.
+- Test visual acuity of both eyes.

-- Check for sensation: twist a clean tissue or cotton ball to a tip and lightly touch the centre of the cornea: this should elicit a brisk and immediate response from the patient.
+- Check for sensation: twist a clean tissue or cotton ball to a tip and lightly touch the centre of the cornea.
+This should elicit a brisk and immediate response from the patient.